eslint/rfcs/designs/2019-config-simplification/README.md

 Here, it is the `ruledefs` that assigns the name `react` to the rules from `eslint-plugin-react`.
 The reference to `react/` in a rule will always look up that value in the `ruledefs` key.

-**Note:** If the config `extends` another config that already has a `ruledefs` namespace defined, then an error is thrown.
+**Note:** If a config is merged with another config that already has a `ruledefs` namespace defined, then an error is thrown.
 In this case, if a config already has a `react` namespace, then attempting to combine with another config that has a `react` namespace will throw an error.
 This is to ensure the meaning of `namespace/rule` remains consistent.

-#### Suggested Plugin Improvements
+#### Plugins Specifying Their Own Namespaces

 Rules imported from a plugin must be assigned a namespace using `ruledefs`, which puts the responsibility for that namespace on the config file user.
 Plugins can define their own namespace for rules in two ways.

-First, a plugin can export a recommended configuration to place in the `extends` key.
+First, a plugin can export a recommended configuration to place in a config array.
 For example, a plugin called `eslint-plugin-example`, might define a config that looks like this:

 ```js
 exports.configs = {